 The larger the facility, the higher level of difficulty avoiding or mitigating impacts to communities and important natural, cultural and historic resources.

 Utility-scale solar facilities require a vast amount of acreage for energy production — as much as 7 to 10 acres per megawatt (MW) of rated capacity.
 Based on size, location, visibility, impacts to agricultural and natural resources, and the potential for additional infrastructure, a locality needs the ability to determine the appropriateness of sites to address those impacts.
-Utility-scale facilities will play an important role in the Commonwealth’s energy mix.
-But they should not come at the cost of our most productive agricultural and forested areas.
-Nor should they impact important scenic and historic resources that we rely upon for tourism.
+We recognize that utility-scale facilities will play a critical role in the Commonwealth’s transition to clean energy.
+However, they need not come at the expense of our most productive agricultural and forested areas.

 Virginia Conservation Network briefing paper:

 Maximizing benefits and minimizing impacts related to utility-scale solar >>

 With solar energy ascendant, we are beginning to see significant impacts to our farms and forests, with 58% of utility-scale solar projects occurring on forested lands, and nearly 25% occurring on cropland (source, p.
 23).
 This trend exists despite the availability of brownfields, abandoned mining land and existing transportation and transmission corridors (source).

 PEC believes that a false choice is being set up between pursuing a clean energy future and protecting our most sensitive natural resources.
 That is why in 2022 we worked with a bipartisan group of legislators, as well as partners like The Nature Conservancy, Alliance for the Shenandoah Valley, and the Virginia Conservation Network, among many others, to pass House Bill 206, which provides a path toward reasonable mitigation standards for utility-scale solar projects that significantly impact critical farm and forest lands.